tenforwardconsulting/subspace/README.md

 ## letsencrypt

-By default, this creates a single certificate for every server alias/server name in the configuration file.
+This creates a single certificate for every server alias/server name in the configuration file.

+    letsencrypt_email: "me@example.com"
+    server_name: app.example.com

-If you'd like more control over the certs created, you can define the variables `le_ssl_certs` as follows:
+If you'd like more control over the cert, you can customize the variable `le_ssl_cert` as follows:

-    le_ssl_certs:
+    le_ssl_cert:
+      cert_name: "{{server_name}}"
+      preferred_challenges: "http"
+      plugin: standalone
+      domains: "{{ [server_name] + server_aliases }}"

+For example, to force a manual DNS challenge you can do the following:

+    le_ssl_cert:
-      - cert_name: mycert
+      cert_name: star_example
+      preferred_challenges: dns
+      plugin: manual
       domains:
-          - mydomain.example.com
-          - otherdomain.example.com
-      - cert_name: othersite
+        - example.com
-        domains:
-          - othersite.example.com
+        - "*.example.com"

+(you will need to futz around the first time but it should work on renewals)

 Note that this role needs to be included _before_ the webserver (apache or nginx) role

 ## logrotate